 Hard at work, or hardly working?

 Motivation plays a huge part in the success of any business.
 There’s plenty of evidence that proves when people feel motivated to perform well in their jobs, they’ll produce a better quality of work and enjoy better workplace engagement.
-If people are not motivated in their work, it’s unlikely they’ll be giving their best every day – and of course, HR professionals are no different!
+If people are not motivated, it’s unlikely they’ll be giving their best every day – and of course, HR professionals are no different!

 As we all know, HR practitioners have a huge and varied remit.
-Their days will often involve reporting, analysis and meetings – tasks that need HR professionals to be totally focused and engaged with.
-Yet, there are often barriers that can damage the motivation of an HR team, and lead to plenty of unwanted stress, too.
+Their days will often involve activities that require them to be totally focused and engaged.
+Yet, there are often barriers that can damage the motivation of an HR team and lead to plenty of unwanted stress, too.
 Stress, lack of motivation, lack of engagement… not exactly key ingredients to a happy, productive working environment, right?